The Journal of Consumer Affairs is published by the American Council on Consumer Interests.

 History and Information

-• First published in 1967, it features analysis of individual, business, and/or government decisions and actions that can impact the interests of consumers in the marketplace.
+• First published in 1967, the Journal of Consumer Affairs features analysis of individual, business, and/or government decisions and actions that can impact the interests of consumers in the marketplace.

 • It features research topics that can be addressed from the consumer's point of view include communications, consumer education, economics, finance, law, nutrition, public policy, psychology and marketing.

-• ACCI thanks our recent editor, Sharon Tennyson of Cornell University who edited Volumes 46 through 51 (2017).
+• ACCI thanks our recent editor, Ron Paul Hill of American University who edited Volumes 52 through 56 (2022).

 Subscriptions